[Tokyo Choir Kyo]

 In 2002, "Da Capo concert" was held for memorial of his 60th birthday, 30 years for his choral conductor's life, and NAKAJIMA Kenzo music prize.
 On this concert, 18 composers, all are his friends, presented new pieces for him.
 And all are premiered.

-It is composed of 6 mixed Chorus, 7 female chorus, and 1 male chorus directed by Kuriyama Fumiaki.
-It is active even if <Ritsuyu-kai> is taken with each chorus doing a concert, recording, and so on independently.
+It consists of 4 mixed choirs, 6 female choirs and 2 male choirs directed by Kuriyama Fumiaki.
+It is active even if <Ritsuyu-kai> is taken with each choir doing a concert, recording and so on independently.

 1988 Bertolt BRECHT / translated by HASEGAWA Shiro "Children's Crusade" composed by NIIMI Tokuhide and AOSHIMA Hiroshi commissioned by Ritsuyu-kai.